Financial Accounting Concepts

 Accounting Policies, Selection and Changes in Accounting Policies

 There is no single list of accounting policies, which may apply to all enterprises and in all situations.
 The choice of policy appropriate to the specific circumstances depends on the nature of the enterprise.
-Generally following are the areas where more than one accounting policy prevails, and accountants have to use their judgement:
+Generally following are the areas where more than one accounting policy prevails, and accountants have to use their judgment:

 1. Method of depreciation